luk400/vim-jukit/README.md

 Create a new cell below by pressing `<leader>co`, or `<leader>cO` to create one above.
 If you want to create a text/markdown cell below, use `<leader>ct`, or `<leader>cT` to create one above.
 You can also move cells up or down, split cells, or merge cells (see the mappings and explanations below).

 Now say you've been coding for a while and want to know what the output of a specific cell was.
-Instead of searching for it by scrolling up in your shell or completely re-running it (which is often inconvenient for long-running code), you can press `<leader>hs` which will create a new split window where saved outputs will be displayed.
-Press `<leader>so` to display saved output of the current cell.
-To scroll up or down in the output-history-split, simply press `<leader>j` or `<leader>k`.
-If you don't need the output-history split anymore, simply press `<leader>hd` to close it again.
+Instead of searching for it by scrolling up in your shell or completely re-running it (which is often inconvenient for long-running code), you can press `<leader>so` to render the saved output of the current cell inline in the existing output pane.
+Under the hood this sends `%jukit_out_hist <cell_id>` to the IPython process, which clears the visible screen and re-renders the saved cell output (text + images via the same sixel pipeline that handles live plots).
+Use `<leader>j` / `<leader>k` to page-scroll the output pane up/down.

 If you want to convert your .py file back to a .ipynb notebook, simply press `<leader>np` again.
 It'll convert it back and open it using `jupyter-notebook`.
 For all other functions and custimization options, please see the definitions and comments in the next sections.